 “Based on my investigation,” Susan Ruiz, a Homeland Security special agent, wrote in the complaint, “I have learned that a sling, also known as a ‘sex sling,’ is a device that allows two people to have sex while one is suspended.”
 Later, she helpfully explained that “the term ‘twink’ is a slang term for a young, gay man with an effeminate manner, thin build, and no body or facial hair.”

 Welcome to our world, Susan.
-I hope you choke on your pearls.
-Friends, we must fight this.
-There are protests currently being organized in every major city from New York to San Francisco.
+Choke on your pearls.
+Friend, we have to fight this.
+There are protests being organized in every major city from New York to San Francisco.
 Go to one.
-We have to defend our spaces.
+Let’s defend our spaces.

 Support your friends and lovers in sex work.
-They need our support now more than ever.
+They need your support now more than ever.